-“I start every class by reading the group to see how each person is feeling,” says yoga instructor Amanda Hershey.
+“I start every class by reading the group to see how each person is feeling,” says RCA at Devon yoga instructor Amanda Hershey.
 “We’re getting into the mind, starting with the breath.
 We aren’t leaving enough space for the brain to focus on chaos.”

-Yoga is an integral part of the focus on wellness at RCA Devon.
+Yoga is an integral part of the focus on wellness at RCA facilities.
 It’s all about finding different ways to replace unhealthy behaviors or habits with exercise, yoga, breathing, and meditation.
 Amanda’s yoga for substance abuse class teaches patients how to breathe deeply and slowly, telling the nervous system to relax, even during moments of high stress.
-She adds in meditation to remind people to be in the moment, allowing patients to dive deeper into feelings and thoughts, understand what’s blocking them, and improve their inner peace.
+She adds in meditation to remind patients to stay present in the moment, allowing patients to dive deeper into feelings and thoughts, understand what’s blocking them, and improve their inner peace.
 Meditation helps quiet the mind, giving patients the opportunity to focus on a specific thought or idea – such as recovery.
 As it teaches patients to slow their breathing down, it calms their nerves and reduces negative feelings that would otherwise have them reaching for substances.
-Hershey holds two 45-minute meditation classes twice a week at RCA Devon.

 Thank you so much for all you’ve done for me.
 I’m committed to making yoga an essential part of my recovery journey.
 Knowing I had yoga during the day gave me much excitement.
 I’ll never forget the gift of inner peace you gave me.”